martinbogo/pt-battery-diagnostics/README.md

  - A BOM ( Bill of Materials ) with sources and links to purchase parts
  - An STL file to 3D print a compatible connector to the Segway battery and instructions on how to assemble and use it safely.

-I'll be releasing a beta of the software and hardware schematics mid-January 2019.
-For information, please contact me here on GitHub.
+For information, please contact me here on GitHub by creating an issue.
 I generally respond within 1-2 days.

 [ UPDATE ]